jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 > A capsule is a group of neurons that not only capture the likelihood but also the parameters of the specific feature.

 For example, the first row below indicates the probabilities of detecting the number "7" by a neuron.
 A 2-D capsule is formed by combining 2 neurons.
 This capsule outputs a 2-D vector in detecting the number "7".
 For the first image in the second row, it outputs a vector $$ v = (0, 0.9)$$.
 The magnitude of the vector $$ \| v \| = \sqrt{ 0^2 + 0.9^2 } = 0.9 $$ corresponds to the probability of detecting "7".
+The second image of each row looks more like a "1" than a "7".
+Therefore its corresponding likelihood or vector as "7" is smaller but with the same orientation.

 <div class="imgcap">
 <img src="/assets/capsule/cap1.jpg" style="border:none;width:60%;">